afyqeyzar/round-up-feature/README.md

 1. Select a date to be the starting date.
 2. Click the 'Calculate' button to calculate the total rounded-up amount for that given week.
-3. Click the 'Add to Savings' button to transfer the total rounded-up amount to Savings Account
+3. Click the 'Add to Savings' button to transfer the total rounded-up amount to Savings Account.

 ## Limitations / Improvements to be made:

-1. A more secure transferring method of money to the Savings Account (Two-Factor Authentication)
+1. A more secure transferring method of money to the Savings Account (Two-Factor Authentication).
 2. Display additional current and savings accounts in EUR.
 3. Be able to make use this "round-up" feature for EUR accounts.
 4. Incorporate pending transactions into the calculation of the rounded-up total.
+5. Transactions are not neatly aligned.